An Evening with Virginia Johnson and Akua Dixon

 Please join us to support The Harlem Chamber Players

-Join us for music, food, and an informal conversation with the Founding Artistic Director of Dance Theatre of Harlem Virginia Johnson and National Endowment for the Arts multi-laureate cellist-composer Akua Dixon.
+Join us for food, drinks, live music, an auction, and an informal conversation with the former Artistic Director of Dance Theatre of Harlem and founding DTH member, Virginia Johnson, and National Endowment for the Arts multi-laureate composer-cellist Akua Dixon.
+Ty Jones, Artistic Director of Classical Theatre of Harlem, will join as guest moderator.
+Akua Dixon will also perform along with members of The Harlem Chamber Players.

 FEATURING